cu-ecen-5013/final-project-CalebProvost/Docker-Scratch-N-Sniff.md

 > * Part Number 945-13541-0001-000 NOT including adapter and cable

 We are targeting to build for the module, which means the default was set to `P3448-0003`.

+## Pull the Docker Container

+Get the docker container with everything neccessary to build by executing `docker pull calebprovost/dockter-l4t:sdk_installed` (be prepared... its ~10G).

+If you wish to adjust the environments and/or the docker container, you can find the source here: [CalebProvost/dockter-l4t](https://github.com/CalebProvost/dockter-l4t)
+<sub>**Info:** Executing the `build.sh` outside of the Docker container will fail.
+It is a script which runs automatically by and inside the docker container itself.</sub>

+## Run the Docker Container to Build Our Project Image

+Run the following command to build our project image for the `jetson-nano-2gb-devkit` board with our custom program code in it.
+`docker run -it -v $PWD:/home/user/build --name dl4t calebprovost/dockter-l4t:sdk_installed bash -c ./build.sh`

+If you'd like to build the OE4T demo image without our layer and code, execute the container eithout the appended command like so:
+`docker run -it -v $PWD:/home/user/build --rm calebprovost/dockter-l4t:sdk_installed`

+## Flash the SD Card

+The SD Card image is created using the L4T SD Card tools and placed in the root of this directory.
+It's default name will be "demo-image-full-jetson-nano-2gb-devkit.img" but will follow the following naming convention if the defaults were overwritten in the prior steps: `"${BUILD_IMAGE}-${MACHINE}.img"`

+Use your flavor of SD Card flashing tool (like balenaEtcher for Windows or `dd` for linux) and flash the provided image onto an SD card and insert into the Jetson nano to start having fun.

+Note: An SD Card sized ~16GB will be needed.
+We found that our image was 300MB too large and thus used a 32GB card instead.

 ## Install Docker